 - Gridded emissions (up to 0.1°)

 - State/province spatial detail for large countries – in progress

 - A Journal Article describing the data and methodology has been published in CMIP6 special issue of Geoscientific Model Development.
-(Note that updated methodology documentation is available on-line at the project gitHub site.)
+(Note that the most up to date methodology documentation is available on-line at the project gitHub site.)

 CEDS E-mail list: To receive updates on project progress and notice of opportunities for participation you can sign up for an information distribution list.
 (This list will be used only for CEDS-related information and e-mail addresses will not be shared or distributed.)
 To subscribe to the listserv, please send an email to firstname.lastname@example.org with the email body: “subscribe cedsinfo”.
 You can also go directly to the website for the listserv at: https://listserv.umd.edu/archives/cedsinfo.html.
 You do not have to be registered to view the archive on the website.

-CEDS Issues at the gitHub repository: Note that known issues with the current CEDS data (both aggregate and gridded) are documented there.
-If you find an issue with the current CEDS data, please post an issue using the “Issues” tab of the repository so that that information is publically available and can be addressed.
+CEDS Issues at the gitHub repository: Known issues with the current CEDS data (both aggregate and gridded) are documented there.
+If you find an issue with the current CEDS data, please post an issue using the “Issues” tab of the repository so that that information is publicly available and can be addressed.

-The core CEDS project is funded by the US Department of Energy’s Earth System Modeling program.
+The core CEDS project is funded by the US Department of Earth and Environmental System Modeling (EESM) Program.
 Sub-regional detail and use of satellite datasets is funded by NASA’s Atmospheric Composition Modeling and Analysis Program (ACMAP).

 See the CEDS CMIP6 Page for details on data availability